Table of Contents

-Regarding the smooth and responsible handling of your company's cash management activities, the accounts payable turnover ratio is another liquidity calculation that will ensure that you are able to pay all of your important expenses within the required deadlines or set timeframes.
+Regarding the smooth and responsible handling of your company's cash management activities, the accounts payable turnover is another liquidity calculation that will ensure that you are able to pay all of your important expenses within the required deadlines or set timeframes.

-The ratio itself changes according to real-time shifts and is displayed in a bold numbered format, while historical or chronological information is presented in the form of a bar graph that showcases turnover percentages, split into different periods of time.
+The ratio itself changes according to real-time shifts and is displayed in a bold numbered format, while historical or chronological information is presented in the form of a column graph that showcases turnover percentages split into different periods of time.
 A higher ratio gives suppliers and creditors the assurance that your business pays its bills frequently and is a pivotal metric when negotiating a credit line with a supplier, so it's a chart your company cannot afford to live without.

 7. Accounts Receivable Turnover Ratio

 Presented as a scannable pie chart, accompanied by vital turnover metrics, this is one of the financial graphs templates that quantifies how swiftly your organization collects your payments owed, thus showcasing your effectiveness in extending credits.